gamma-opt/ShelfSpaceAllocation.jl/docs/src/heuristics.md

 ## Relax-and-Fix
 The main design decision for relax-and-fix heuristic is choosing which variables will be relaxed.
 For shelf space allocation model the main options are the integer variables for number of facings $n_{p,s}$ and binary variables for block-shelf allocation $z_{b,s}$, $z_{b,s}^f$ and $z_{b,s}^l$.
 Testing indicated that relaxation of block-shelf allocation variables is a better choice because the reduction of computational time by all relaxing variables for the number of facings was insignificant.

+Block-shelf allocation variables have two indices, blocks $b$ and shelves $s$.
+The most logical choice is to partition the variables by the blocks.
+This is done by partitioning the set of blocks $B$ into $n$ disjoint subsets $B_1, B_2, ..., B_n$.
+This also determines the order in which the variables are relaxed.
+Partitioning affects the runtime and goodness of the heuristic solution.
+The optimal way to partition is still unknown to us and partitioning policy is a user decision.

+!!! example
+    For example, $B_1$ could be partition to contain two blocks that are predicted to have most items allocated to the shelves, then partition $B_2$ to contain two blocks that are predicted to have second-most items allocated to the shelves and so forth.

 Relax-and-fix heuristic.
 Start the iteration counter from $i=1$.

 1) *Relax*.
 Solve the relaxed shelf space allocation model where